 - Oversee initiatives and operations in the managed departments; planning, budgeting and measurement of results.

 - Works closely and coaches executive team to ensure alignment with the overall mission and strategy.

 Popular Skills for Human Resources (HR) Officer

-Just a handful of professional skills are reported by Human Resources Officers who took the survey.
-Most notably, facility with Strategic Planning and Recruiting are correlated to pay that is significantly above average, leading to increases of 162 percent and 11 percent, respectively.
-Skills that pay less than market rate include Payroll Administration, Benefits & Compensation, and Employee Relations.
-Most people experienced in Benefits & Compensation also know Recruiting.
+Human Resources Officers usually report a few specific skills.
+Most notably, facility with Strategic Planning and Recruiting are correlated to pay that is significantly above average, leading to increases of 163 percent and 7 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Payroll Administration, Employee Relations, and Benefits & Compensation.
+Those proficient in Benefits & Compensation are, more often than not, also skilled in Recruiting.